bulingfeng/bulingfeng.github.io/_posts/principles-for-success/2022-06-01-Principles-for-Success-The-Call-to-Adventure-Episode-1.md

 ---
-title: "Principles for Success:The Call to Adventure|Episode 1"
+title: "Principles for Success: The Call to Adventure | Episode 1"
 subtitle: "The Call to Adventure"
 layout: post
 author: "bulingfeng"